ABOUT THE ORGANIZATION

-- Leads collection management activities including identification, classification, labeling, cataloging, condition reporting, inventory, and preserving artifacts and specimens for research, exhibition, and education.
+- Manage the collection activities at MAMAL including identification, classification, labeling, cataloging, photographing, condition reporting, inventory, cleaning, and preserving artifacts and specimens for research, exhibition, and education.

-- Assists with the management of acquisitions, accessions, deaccessions, and incoming and outgoing loans.
+- Has a part in the management of acquisitions, accessions, deaccessions, and incoming and outgoing loans.

-- Oversees the development, management, and data entry of the collections management database (PastPerfect) by processing, entering, and correcting existing and new collection donations, creating or updating records as needed.
-Ensures staff are trained to follow data entry procedures.
+- Helps manage the collections management database (PastPerfect) by processing, entering, and correcting existing and new collection donations, creating or updating records as needed.
+Ensures users are trained to follow data entry procedures.

-- Ensures proper care and preservation of the museum collections by leading environmental monitoring activities, implementing an integrated pest management (IPM) program, and other preventative conservation methods.
+- Ensures proper care and preservation of the museum collections by implementing environmental monitoring activities, including temperature and humidity checks, integrated pest management (IPM), and other preventative conservation methods.

 - Works with Director of Collections, Director of Paleontology, and other appropriate staff to identify acquisitions to be added to or deaccessioned from the permanent collection.